XRF 241001A/SN 2024aiiq: A faint soft X-ray transient detected by SVOM with a broad-line type Ic supernova revealed by JWST: Discussion

-The systematic multi-wavelength follow-up of the soft X-ray transients detected by \SVOM is crucial to fully characterize the population and determine whether these events predominantly arise from successful but intrinsically weak relativistic jets, or whether multiple channels exist.
-A similar event to XRF~241001A observed at a lower redshift (e.g., $z < 0.5$) would provide a prompt emission with a higher signal-to-noise ratio to better constrain the nature of the prompt spectrum (thermal vs non-thermal).
 The early blue emission observed for XRF~241001A is significantly bluer than is typically observed in GRB afterglows \citep{kann2010a}.
-Similar features have recently been reported in fast X-ray transients detected by EP \citep[e.g.,][]{vandalen2025a,eyles-ferris2025a,srinivasaragavan2025b}.
+Similar features have recently been reported in eFXTs detected by \EP \citep[e.g.,][]{vandalen2025a,eyles-ferris2025a,srinivasaragavan2025b,cotter2026a}.
 Such emission is difficult to reconcile with standard synchrotron radiation from a relativistic jet and instead suggests the presence of an additional component.
-Similarly to these EP events, our modeling of XRF~241001A indicates the presence of an additional thermal emission.
+Similarly to these \EP events, our modeling of XRF~241001A indicates the presence of an additional thermal emission.
 Its origin remains challenging to investigate with our dataset, providing poor constraints on the spectral and temporal evolution of this component.
 Proposed scenarios include a shocked cocoon \citep{izzo2019a}, either produced by a jet choked in its stellar envelope \citep{nakar2017a} or by the interaction of the jet with an extended circumstellar medium \citep{nakar2015a}.
-The similarities between the early emission properties of XRF~241001A and fast X-ray transients detected by EP suggest that early blue components may be a common feature of soft X-ray transients and might indicate a link regarding their production mechanisms.
+The similarities between the early emission properties of XRF~241001A and eFXTs detected by \EP suggest that early blue components may be a common feature of soft X-ray transients and might indicate a link regarding their production mechanisms.
 XRF~241001A exhibited remarkably faint X-ray and optical afterglow emissions compared to the bulk of the long GRB population.
 At $T_0 + 11$~hr, it lies within the faintest $\sim$5\% of events (Fig.~\ref{fig:AG_comparison}).
 Under these circumstances, the detection of an additional emission might indicate that similar features could be present regularly in other events but are typically outshone by brighter afterglows and therefore remain largely undetected.
-XRF~241001A occurred during the \SVOM commissioning phase, at a time when the automatic slew capability was not yet enabled, resulting in a significant delay in the first \SVOM/VT observations.
-With SVOM now fully operational, these events benefit from early optical coverage in two simultaneous bands.
-This provides prompt color information on the afterglow emission and will offer a way to assess whether the early blue excess is a common feature of soft transients and to investigate its origin.